Frequently Asked Questions: Volunteer Program

 Do you accept court ordered community service hours?

-At this time, we are unable to accommodate court ordered, KTAP, Kentuckiana Work Service, or traffic evasion mandated service hours.
+We are unable to accommodate court ordered, KTAP, Kentuckiana Work Service, or traffic evasion mandated service hours.

 I have a question that was not answered.
 Who can I contact?